 The Goodman, under artistic director Robert Falls, is the top dog of the Chicago theater scene, producing both original shows and familiar standards.
-(Some of its high-profile productions, including acclaimed revivals of Arthur Miller's Death of a Salesman and Desire Under the Elms, both starring Brian Dennehy, have gone on to Broadway.)
+(Some of its high-profile productions, including acclaimed revivals of Arthur Miller's Death of a Salesman and Desire Under the Elms, both starring Brian Dennehy, went on to Broadway.)
 Productions at the Goodman are always solid; you may not see anything revolutionary, but you'll get some of the best actors in the city and top-notch production values.

 The Goodman's custom-designed home in the North Loop is a rehab of the historic Harris and Selwyn theaters, a pair of rococo former movie houses.
 The renovation retained none of the historic bric-a-brac, and the new structure has a modern, minimalist feel.
 (The side of the building glows with different colors in the evenings.)
 The centerpiece is the 830-seat limestone-and-glass Albert Ivar Goodman Theatre.
 Connected to the main theater is a cylindrical, glass-walled building that houses retail operations, the 400-seat Owen Theatre, and the restaurant Petterino's.